We are open - safety is our top priority!

 - Interest rates can be up to 20%, adding to the treatment cost.

-If you have questions about seniors’ dental benefits in Philadelphia, Medicare Advantage, or dental payment plans, several resources than help.
+If you have questions about seniors’ dental benefits in Philadelphia, Medicare Advantage, or dental payment options, several resources than help.
 These include the AARP, local seniors’ organizations, or our office.
 Please call us if you need more information about our affordable dental services for seniors.